High-$T_c$ Superconductor Fe(Se,Te) Monolayer: an Intrinsic, Scalable and Electrically-tunable Majorana Platform

-where $\Delta_0$ is the on-site pairing and $\langle\langle ij \rangle\rangle$ labels the next nearest neighbor sites for the pairing parameter $\Delta_1$\cite{Hirschfeld2011}.
+where $\Delta_0$ is the on-site pairing and $\langle\langle ij \rangle\rangle$ labels the next nearest neighbor sites for the pairing parameter $\Delta_1$, which generates the well-known $s_{\pm}$-wave pairing in iron based superconductors\cite{Hirschfeld2011}.
 Here, we neglect the inter-orbital pairing, which may also exist \cite{Nourafkan2016}, but will not have any qualitative effect.
-The Zeeman coupling between the external magnetic field $\bm{B}$ and electron spin $\bm{s}$ is given by
+The Zeeman coupling is given by